COGSLLC/civicjournal-time/README.md

 ## License

+Copyright (C) 2025 [Your Name or Organization]

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0-only).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ### Commercial Licensing

 For proprietary or commercial use, alternative licensing options are available.
-Please contact the maintainers for more information.
+This allows you to use this software under different terms than the AGPL-3.0-only license.
+Please contact the maintainers at [your-email@example.com] for more information about commercial licensing options.

+### Contributing

+Contributions are welcome!
+Please note that all contributions will be licensed under the same AGPL-3.0-only license that covers the project.
+By contributing, you agree to license your contributions under these terms.